huitseeker/dl4j-benchmark/README.md

 #### Core Benchmarks

+* BenchmarkCnn: simulates input like most benchmarking tools
+    * Comes with variety of convolutional models including VGG-16, LeNet, and AlexNet
 * BenchmarkCifar: uses the CIFAR-10 dataset to benchmark CNN models
     * MLP: using simple, single layer feed forward with MNIST data
     * Lenet: using common LeNet CNN model with MNIST data